 For patients who are quite averse to tooth extraction regardless of need, sometimes dental surgery can achieve the same results.
-Dental surgery is of course invasive in a different way, but it also avoids some of the unknowns that extracting a tooth can create.
+Dental surgery is, of course, invasive in a different way, but it also avoids some of the unknowns that extracting a tooth can create.

 In most cases, dental surgery will have one of two aims: to either move the top row of teeth back in the mouth or to move the bottom row of teeth forward.

-Temporary Anchoring Device (TAD)
+What Are Temporary Anchoring Device (TAD)?

 Finally, the TAD is yet another option to potentially bypass tooth extraction.
 This technique secures one or more critical teeth in place using a small implant under the gemlike.

 With the help of these implants, it becomes easier to control jaw alignment and ease overcrowding issues into adulthood.